Person handling being sued in a car accident

 Being Sued for a Car Accident When You Have No Assets

 Lawsuits are expensive and time-consuming.
-The vast majority of car accident plaintiffs and their lawyers prefer a quick and easy insurance settlement, no matter how small, rather than filing a lengthy, expensive, and risky lawsuit against someone that does not have any assets.
+Most car accident plaintiffs and their lawyers prefer a quick and easy insurance settlement, no matter how small, rather than filing a lengthy, expensive, and risky lawsuit against someone who does not have any assets.

-The same applies to people that do have some or even a substantial amount of assets, but who are able to protect those assets from creditors.
+The same applies to people who do have some or even a substantial amount of assets but who are able to protect those assets from creditors.

 FAQs about Car Accident Liability